Guille Abascal: Volos

-FC Basel
+Basel

 Abascal came back to Switzerland's top flight at FC Basel on 21 February 2022, following the termination of Patrick Rahmen's contract.
 Despite coming second to FC Zürich in his interim spell, he was replaced by club icon Alexander Frei in May.

 Spartak Moscow

 On 10 June 2022, Abascal signed with Russian Premier League club FC Spartak Moscow.
 He beat eight other candidates to the two-year contract.
 The current Russian Cup holders were due to play in the UEFA Europa League but were barred due to the FIFA and UEFA response to the Russian invasion of Ukraine.

-His debut was on 9 July in a 4–0 Super Cup loss to Zenit St Petersburg.
-His first league game was a 1–1 away draw against Akhmat Grozny on 16 July.
+Abascal's debut occurred on 9 July 2022, in a 4–0 Super Cup loss to FC Zenit Saint Petersburg.
+His first Russian Premier League game was a 1–1 away draw against FC Akhmat Grozny on 16 July.
 Abascal won his first match next week, on 23 July, in a 1–4 victory over FC Krasnodar.
-Spartak won their next three games and took the league lead after 5 games played on 14 August 2022.
+Spartak won their next three games and took the league lead after five games played on 14 August 2022.
 By the season's winter break in November, Spartak was second in the league table.
+By the end of the season, however, they finished third.

+Under his leadership, Spartak began the 2023–24 season by winning five matches out of five, making it the most successful season start in the club's history.
+Abascal was dismissed by Spartak on 14 April 2024.

+Granada

+On 19 June 2024, Abascal was appointed manager of Granada CF in his home country's Segunda División, after agreeing to a one-year contract.
+He was sacked on 20 September, after one win in six matches.

 Managerial statistics

+Personal life

+On April 11, 2023, Abascal married Alejandra de Agora, the wedding took place in Moscow.
+In May, the couple had a son, Guillermo Nicolai.